 A person charged with a drug-related offense may be subject to jail time, significant fines, license suspension or revocation.
 In some instances, the conviction can be considered a disqualifying event resulting in the inability to obtain employment or termination of employment.
 Charges that involve the manufacturing or sale of drugs are even more serious.
 These charges can result in jail time and/or a lengthy period of probation.
+That’s why it’s imperative you have the right NJ Drug Offense Lawyers on your team.

 Some individuals charged with a disorderly persons drug offense may qualify for a conditional discharge.
 A conditional discharge is a form of probation that, if successfully completed, would enable an individual to eventually have the charge removed from his or her record.
 For individuals charged with indictable drug-related offenses (i.e. possession of marijuana over 50 grams or possession of drugs without a prescription) and they are first time offenders they may be placed in the pre-trial intervention program which, like a conditional discharge, is a probationary diversion program.

 In New Jersey, being charged with the possession, use or being under the influence of illegal drugs is a very serious criminal matter.
 If you are facing such a charge, you need an experienced and aggressive criminal defense attorney to fight for your interests.
 In New Jersey, it is illegal to knowingly or purposefully obtain or possess a controlled dangerous substance.
 Under New Jersey’s law, the statutory element of possession is satisfied where that possession is merely constructive.
 Constructive possession of drugs is satisfied, for example, where drugs are found nearby an individual, in a place where he or she can readily access such drugs.
 Actual possession, as the term implies, refers to drugs being located on an individual’s person.
+It’s imperative you have the right NJ Drug Offense Lawyers fighting for you.

 If you have been charged with drug possession, it is critical that you retain the services of an experienced and skilled criminal defense attorney who can discuss your case with the assistant prosecutor handling your case.
 Such a discussion raises the possibility that you can avoid some or all of the serious penalties that result from a conviction of a drug possession charge.